-Steps involved in execution of IDOR attack:
+Steps Involved in the Execution of the IDOR Attack

-- Capture the Request: First of all, an attacker will decide a target website to which he wants to execute an IDOR attack.
+- Capture the Request: First of all, an attacker will decide on a target website to which he wants to execute an IDOR attack.
 Then the website is added to the scope and spider the website to get all the URLs with specific parameters in it.

 - Filter the parameters Request: After the first step, we will filter our captured request with the parameter filters.
 An attacker will only choose that parameter or Injection points where they can execute the attacks.

-- Forward request to Repeater: Now, if an attacker will find some of the injection point where they can execute IDOR, they will forward the request to the repeater.
+- Forward request to Repeater: Now, if an attacker will find some of the injection points where they can execute IDOR, they will forward the request to the repeater.
 The vulnerable URL might look something like this: www.xyz.com/myaccount/uid=19.
 Here the “UID” seems to be vulnerable.

-- Tampering of Parameters: Now as the attacker has the vulnerable injection point, they will now try to execute the IDOR attack with the help of Social engineering or the pattern as written in injection point.
-Example: an attacker may change uid from 19 to 20 which will open account of another user who has been assigned id number 20.
+- Tampering of Parameters: Now as the attacker has the vulnerable injection point, they will now try to execute the IDOR attack with the help of Social engineering or the pattern as written in the injection point.
+Example: an attacker may change uid from 19 to 20 which will open the account of another user who has been assigned id number 20.

-Impacts of IDOR Vulnerability:
+Impacts of IDOR Vulnerability

 - Exposure of Confidential Information: When the attacker will have control over your account via this vulnerability, it is obvious that an attacker will be able to come across your personal information.

 - Alteration of Data: An attacker may have privileges to access your data and alter it.
-By this, an attacker may have permission to make changes to your data, which may lead to manipulation of records.
+By this, an attacker may have permission to make changes to your data, which may lead to the manipulation of records.

 - Account Takeover: While an attacker may have multiple access to user accounts just by changing the “UID” values, this will lead to account takeover vulnerability.
-When one vulnerability leads to another vulnerability(like in this case), It is known as Chaining of BUGS.
+When one vulnerability leads to another vulnerability(like in this case), It is known as the Chaining of BUGS.

-Remediation of IDOR Vulnerability:
+Remediation of IDOR Vulnerability